NC State vs. UConn Women's Basketball Predictions & Picks - November 12

 NC State Performance Insights (2022-23)

-- The Wolfpack outscored opponents by 8.2 points per game last season, with a +264 scoring differential overall.
-They put up 70.8 points per game (70th in college basketball) and gave up 62.6 per outing (124th in college basketball).
+- The Wolfpack outscored opponents by 8.2 points per game last season (posting 70.8 points per game, 70th in college basketball, and conceding 62.6 per outing, 124th in college basketball) and had a +264 scoring differential.

-- NC State posted 65.2 points per game last year in conference action, which was 5.6 fewer points per game than its overall average (70.8).
+- NC State tallied 65.2 points per game last year in conference games, which was 5.6 fewer points per game than its season average (70.8).

-- Offensively the Wolfpack played better when playing at home last season, posting 75.9 points per game, compared to 63.5 per game in away games.
+- The Wolfpack posted 75.9 points per game in home games last season, compared to 63.5 points per game in road games, a difference of 12.4 points per contest.

-- NC State allowed 59.3 points per game last year when playing at home, which was 8.3 fewer points than it allowed on the road (67.6).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.